syncfusion-content/angularjs-docs/angularjs/SunburstChart/DataLabel.md

 ![](DataLabel_images/DataLabel_img3.png)

 ## Label Rotation Mode
-You can rotate the data label by using `e-datalabelsettings-labelrotationmode` property.
+You can rotate the data label by using `e-datalabelsettings-labelRotationMode` property.
 By default, the labelRotationMode is set as **angle**.

 The following code shows how to set labelRotationMode as normal and angle.